ChrisDuffley/stationPlaylist/addonuserguide.md

 The available transcript ranges include:

-* Entire playlist.
+* Entire playlist
-* To and from current track: from start of the playlist to the current track, or from current track to the end.
+* To and from current track (from start of the playlist to the current track, or from current track to the end)
-* Current hour.
+* Current hour

 The available transcript formats include: